 You can do a simple search using the search box in the top left-hand corner of your screen:

 You can also search for a hashtag by typing it directly into a URL like so: facebook.com/hashtag/InsertHashtagHere.
-So #WorldNutellaDay can be found at www.facebook.com/hashtag/WorldNutellaDay.
+So #MotivationMonday can be found at www.facebook.com/hashtag/MotivationMonday.

 If you're searching for popular hashtags from scratch, the best place to look is the trending topics bar on the left-hand side of your homescreen.
 (Note: This is currently only available in English in select countries.)
 The articles and hashtags Facebook shows you are based on a number of different factors, including engagement, timeliness, pages you've Liked, and your location.

-While most trending topics on Twitter are hashtags, this is much less the case on Facebook.
-You'll see only one trending topic below is actually a hashtag (#DemDebate):
+While most trending topics on Twitter are mostly hashtags, this is not usually the case on Facebook.
+You'll see that none of the trending topics below are hashtags:

 3) How Hashtags Work on Instagram